Roger Grimsby: Career

 Grimsby returned to his native Duluth, Minnesota, where he began his anchoring career in 1954 as an announcer for WEBC radio.
 He switched to the growing medium of television, working as a correspondent and news director at various television stations around Minnesota and Wisconsin, including WEAU-TV Eau Claire, WISC-TV Madison and WXIX-TV (now WVTV) Milwaukee.
 He spent two years (1959–1961) at KMOX (now KMOV) in St. Louis before becoming the anchor and news director at ABC-owned KGO-TV in San Francisco in 1961.

 In 1968, Grimsby was brought to WABC-TV in New York City, where he started as anchor of WABC's 11:00 p.m. news broadcast Roger Grimsby and the Noisemakers on June 3, 1968.
 Two days later, he was thrust into the national spotlight as anchor of ABC's coverage of the assassination of Robert F. Kennedy.

 In April 1969, WABC dropped John Schubeck from the anchor slot on their 6:00 p.m. broadcast, replacing him with Grimsby, who also continued in the 11:00 p.m. slot.

 Grimsby's initial co-anchor on the 6:00 p.m. newscast was former WCBS-TV newsman Tom Dunn, but the man who was most closely identified with him was Bill Beutel, who replaced Dunn in September 1970 and co-anchored the news with Grimsby until 1986.
-He started each broadcast announcing, "Good evening, I’m Roger Grimsby, here now the news."
+He started each broadcast announcing, "Good evening, I'm Roger Grimsby, here now the news," and then closed with, "Hoping your news is good news, I'm Roger Grimsby".
 For most of his years at WABC, Grimsby also wrote and delivered a daily weekday afternoon radio newscast on the ABC Entertainment Network, which he considered his "read-in" to the news of the day.